 This is the first of a series of “Fresh Perspectives” posts on the APHA website, presented by the de Beaumont Foundation.
 These posts, leading up to the 2019 APHA Annual Meeting & Expo in Philadelphia on Nov.
-2-6, will feature perspectives from some of the inaugural 40 Under 40 in Public Health, announced by de Beaumont in May.
+2-6, feature perspectives from some of the inaugural 40 Under 40 in Public Health, announced by de Beaumont in May.
 Guest authors Sami Jarrah, MPH, and Jeffrey Hom, MD, MPH, are with the Philadelphia Department of Public Health.

 Philadelphia is the nation’s sixth largest city.
 It is the home of Rocky Balboa, Gritty the NHL mascot, Boyz II Men, Grace Kelley, Questlove and the United States Constitution.
 We’ve got cheesesteaks and murals, bustling neighborhoods and a diverse population.
 Philadelphia is also the proud host of this year’s APHA Annual Meeting and Expo, which will be held Nov.
 2-6.